Come on, show us what you got.

 Art Lab Fort Collins is a hands-on, interactive, experimental cooperative art space.

 Art Lab’s cooperative art space is operated by local innovators, artists, performers and volunteers.
 The cooperative nature of Art Lab Fort Collins gives creative and cultural-industry individuals a platform to showcase their work.
 We understand the importance of creatives belonging to a network of peers who promote and support their creativity.
 Art Lab includes creatives and innovators who have never before shown their work in a gallery or performance setting and participants with established creative careers.
-Usage “fees” depend on when and how long you need the space.
-Because we are a cooperative space, there are plenty of ways to offset the usage fees by doing things like volunteering and performing in the space.
+There is no usage fee for using our cooperative space, but there are plenty of ways to offset the free usage by doing things like volunteering and performing in the space.
 Art Lab Fort Collins is more concerned with community than commerce.

 Our goal is to have visual artists, performing artists and creative souls of all sorts share the space as much as possible.
 First Fridays are the most popular days (and book up the fastest), but the space is available every day from 9am to 11pm.
 We’ll supply the space, you bring the creative energy.